SquarePenguin101/www.squarepenguin.co.uk/content/downloads/mac-os-x.md

 ## Option 2 - Homebrew (easy)

-Homebrew is a package management solution for Mac OS X. It's very easy to install, just go to the [Homebrew website](http://brew.sh/) and copy and paste the one line installation code into your terminal window.
+Homebrew is a package management solution for macOS.
+It's very easy to install, just go to the [Homebrew website](http://brew.sh/) and copy and paste the one line installation code into your terminal window.

 Once you've installed Homebrew, it's just a one more line to get get_iplayer installed: